hertie-data-science-lab/sortingalgorithms-psharratt/README.md

 ## Submission Notes:

-Please find our solution in 'recursive_bucket.py'.
-We created and tested our recursive bucket sort function in this file.
+Please find our solution in 'recursive_bucket.py', whilst 'test.py' contains the test of our solution.

 ## Assignment: